Profile of the Institute of Electronics and Information Technology

 Detailed information about these research activities and facilities can be found on the pertinent Chair website.

 Chairs - Electronics and Information Technology Institute

-- Chair of General Electrical Engineering and Measurement Technique (Professor Dr. mont.
-M. Kupnik)
+- Chair of General Electrical Engineering and Measurement Technique (position substitution Professor Dr.-Ing. habil.
+C. Hentschel)

-- Chair of Electromagnetic Theory and Process Modelling (Professor Dr.-Ing. habil.
-H.-D. Stahlmann)
+- Chair Theory of Electrical Engineering and Process Modelling (position substitution Professor Dr.-Ing.
+M. Rudolph)

 - Chair of Microelectronics (Professor Dr.-Ing.
 D. Killat)

 - Chair of Communication Engineering (Professor Dr.-Ing. habil.
 M. Wolff)

 - Chair of Media Technology (Professor Dr.-Ing. habil.
 C. Hentschel)

 - Ulrich-Rohde-Foundation Chair of High Frequency and Microwave Technology (Professor Dr.-Ing.
 M. Rudolph)

 - Chair of Applied Media Science (Professor Dr. phil.
 C. Petersen)